christiandudel/IIPS2021/Slides/intro.md

 - https://github.com/christiandudel/IIPS2021
 - https://osf.io/dnm8y/

-# What will be covered in this part of the course?
+# What will be covered in this course?

 - Software: R and RStudio
-- Mostly basic things in these programs
+- First part of the course (CD) will introduce basics
-- Second part of course taught by Sebastian Klüsener will
+- Second part (SK) will teach spatial analysis

 # Prerequisites